-Coronavirus: Weekend lockdown in Kerala amid surge in cases, Centre sends 6-member team to state
+Coronavirus: Weekend lockdown in Kerala as cases surge, Centre sends 6-member team to state

 The state accounted for more than 50% of the 43,509 cases that India recorded on Thursday morning.

 “Kerala with an active case load of 1.54 lakh is contributing 37.1% of the total active cases in the country, with a growth rate of 1.41 in the last 7 days,” the Union health ministry said.
 “Average daily cases being reported in the state are above 17,443.
 The state has also reported a high case positivity of 12.93% cumulatively and 11.97% weekly.
-6 districts are reporting more than 10% weekly positivity.”
+Six districts are reporting more than 10% weekly positivity.”

 In view of this rise in cases, the Centre is sending a six-member team to the state to help with Covid-19 management.
 The team will be led by the director of the National Centre for Disease Control, Union Health Minister Mansukh Mandaviya said.